The sacrificial love of Jesus and the miraculous crucifix of Limpias

 than to lay down his life for his friends.
 (John 15:13)

 Every Mass is a celebration of this special love of Jesus giving himself for us on the cross.
-From time to time God, in his mercy, reminds us of this love of Jesus who gave himself us.
+From time-to-time, God, in his mercy, reminds us of this love of Jesus who gave himself us.
 One example is the miraculous crucifix in a church in Limpias, near Santander, in northern Spain.
 The beautifully painted crucifix is six feet tall and is a meditation on the final moments of Jesus’ agony on the cross.

-During the first week in August 1919, Fr, Valentin Incio joined a group of pilgrims and reported:
+During the first week in August 1919, Fr.
+Valentin Incio joined a group of pilgrims and reported:

-At first Our Lord appeared to be alive...His eyes were full of life and looked about in different directions....Now came the most touching moment of all.
-Jesus looked at all of us, but so quietly and kindly, so expressively, so lovingly and divinely, that we fell on our knees and wept and adored Christ....
+At first Our Lord appeared to be alive...
+His eyes were full of life and looked about in different directions...
+Now came the most touching moment of all.
+Jesus looked at all of us, but so quietly and kindly, so expressively, so lovingly and divinely, that we fell on our knees and wept and adored Christ...
 He moved his lips gently as if he were speaking or praying.
 At the same time a lady beside me saw Jesus on the cross trying to move his arms and get them loose from the cross.

 Many doctors submitted statements.
-Dr. Penamaria described the labored breathing caused by contraction of the neck and heart muscles, and the struggle to be free from the cross which showed clearly the agony that the nails caused in his hands at each movement.
-He described the inhalation of breath like one struggling for air, and the blood which flowed over the lip to Jesus’ quivering tongue and the final moment when his head sank limply on his chest, and he expired.
+Dr. Penamaria described the labored breathing caused by contraction of the neck and heart muscles, and the struggle to be free from the cross which clearly showed the agony that the nails caused in his hands at each movement.
+He described the inhalation of breath like one struggling for air, and the blood that flowed over the lip to Jesus’ quivering tongue and the final moment when his head sank limply on his chest, and he expired.
 The whole manifestation witnessed by this doctor took over two hours.

-On June 18th 1921 people observed “Jesus began to pull at the shoulders, to writhe and bend as a man does when nailed alive to a cross.
-Everything was in motion, only the hands and feet remained fast....This whole scene of the dying Savior lasted from the Holy Holy of the Mass until after the priest’s communion.”
+On June 18, 1921, people observed, “Jesus began to pull at the shoulders, to writhe and bend as a man does when nailed alive to a cross.
+Everything was in motion, only the hands and feet remained fast...
+This whole scene of the dying Savior lasted from the Holy Holy of the Mass until after the priest’s communion.”

 Pilgrims began to arrive from near and far.
-Royals visited Limpias, as well as Spanish bishops and Cardinals.
-Archbishops also arrived from Mexico, Peru, the Philippines, Cuba and other foreign nations.
+Royals visited Limpias, as well as Spanish bishops and cardinals.
+Archbishops also arrived from Mexico, Peru, the Philippines, Cuba, and other foreign nations.
 I have had the privilege of celebrating Mass in that church for a group of pilgrims (2003).
 More than 8,000 testimonies to the miraculous events have been made, many sworn on oath.
 They were made by Religious and lay people, even unbelievers and atheists, from all professions.
 Apart from the miraculous events, many miraculous cures were reported, estimated at over 1,000 in July 1921.
-Most of these cures occurred when pilgrims returned home, after their pilgrimages, and made use of pious objects which had been touched to the crucifix.
-In 1920 the Bishop of Santander officially notified Rome of the events and the following year Rome granted a plenary indulgence for those visiting the crucifix so the Church has recognized the extraordinary events that occurred in Limpias.
+Most of these cures occurred when pilgrims returned home after their pilgrimages, and made use of pious objects which had been touched to the crucifix.
+In 1920, the Bishop of Santander officially notified Rome of the events and the following year Rome granted a plenary indulgence for those visiting the crucifix, so the Church has recognized the extraordinary events that occurred in Limpias.

 In the second reading today, John says,